Photo: Unknown (prototype asset) / project prototype

 Is it worth booking an airport hotel for a 6-hour layover?
 The day-use rate calculation: compare the day-use hotel rate against the value of comfortable sleep/shower + access to decent food vs. sleeping on airport benches.
 For layovers of 5–8 hours (especially overnight or early morning): yes, consistently worth the extra $50–100 — the improved rest quality makes a material difference to the next flight’s experience.
 For layovers of less than 4 hours: usually not worth the transit time and rate.

 What is the best airport in the world for a layover?
-Singapore Changi (the extraordinary Jewel waterfall, the extraordinary terminal facilities, the extraordinary transit hotel options) by a significant margin — the extraordinary combination of extraordinary architecture, extraordinary food, extraordinary leisure facilities, and extraordinary efficiency of the airport process makes a 4-hour Changi layover genuinely pleasant rather than merely tolerable.
+Singapore Changi, by a significant margin — the Jewel waterfall, well-designed terminal facilities, and transit hotel options combine with efficient processing to make a 4-hour Changi layover genuinely pleasant rather than merely tolerable.

 Do airport hotels include breakfast?
 Varies significantly — the Hyatt Place Heathrow includes breakfast; most Sofitel and Crowne Plaza properties do not (breakfast typically €15–25 extra at European airport hotels, $15–20 at US airport hotels).
 The easiest approach: ask for the breakfast-included rate at booking — this is typically $10–20 more than the room-only rate and represents genuine value for early morning departures.